-“You were a fucking ornery-ass little bitch.
-I tried to teach you manners and how to behave.
+“You were a fucking ornery-ass little bitch, I tried to teach you manners.
 I tried bein’ nice but even as a little girl you fought me every step of the way.”

-A huge guffaw burst from Junie, almost making her choke on her beer.
+A huge guffaw burst from June, almost making her choke on her beer.
 “You!
 Teaching me manners?
-You’re the biggest fuckin’ nastiest piece of shit I know.
+You’re the biggest fuckin’, nastiest piece of shit I know.
 Learnin’ manners from you would be like learnin’ manners from a rabid raccoon!”